 Waterproofing Advantage: It Depends

 All else being equal, 2- and 3-layer jackets offer a similar level of waterproofing.
-Both constructions include a waterproof/breathable membrane, which is highly engineered to restrict moisture passing from the outside while allowing air to flow from the inside out.
-You’ll of course want to consider the quality of the membrane: Two-layer jackets often employ more entry-level, in-house membranes, while 3-layer jackets are decidedly more premium and more likely to use top-shelf membranes like Gore-Tex.
-But this isn’t always the case—for example, both the Arc’teryx Sabre (3L) and Patagonia Storm Shift (2L) both use the same high-end Gore-Tex membrane.
+Both constructions include a waterproof/breathable membrane, which is highly engineered to restrict moisture entering from the outside while allowing air to flow from the inside out.
+Of course, you'll want to consider the quality of the membrane: Two-layer jackets often employ more entry-level, in-house membranes, while 3-layer jackets are decidedly more premium and more likely to use top-shelf membranes like Gore-Tex.
+But this isn’t always the case—for example, the Arc’teryx Sabre (3L) and Patagonia Storm Shift (2L) both use the same high-end Gore-Tex membrane.

 Warmth Advantage: 2L